Near Mifflin in Ashland County, Ohio — The American Midwest (Great Lakes)

 In 1882, a reported 6,000 spectators converged in this area to participate in dedicating two monuments over the graves of the fallen settlers and soldiers.
 Tradition holds that Johnny Appleseed raced throughout the region warning others of impending attack following these incidents.
 His name was included on the 1882 Copus memorial, the earliest known monument erected to his memory and legend.

 Location.
 40° 44.38′ N, 82° 21.474′ W. Marker is near Mifflin, Ohio, in Ashland County.
 Marker is on Ohio Route 603, on the right when traveling south.
+It is at the Charles Mills Lake Damsite.
 Touch for map.
-It is at the Charles Mills Lake Damsite.
 Marker is in this post office area: Ashland OH 44805, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Historic Mifflin (approx. 2.4 miles away); Greentown Delaware Village (approx. 3.7 miles away); Johnny “Appleseed” Land Lease and Nursery (approx. 5 miles away); PFC Terry L. Schaub (approx. 5˝ miles away); Hayesville Town Hall and Opera House (approx. 5˝ miles away); Louis Bromfield / Malabar Farm (approx. 6˝ miles away); Ashland County Veterans Memorial Bridge (approx. 8.2 miles away); The Ohio State Reformatory (approx. 8.2 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 26, 2007, by Christopher Light of Valparaiso, Indiana.
-This page has been viewed 3,067 times since then and 10 times this year.
+This page was last revised on September 21, 2020.
+It was originally submitted on June 26, 2007, by Christopher Light of Valparaiso, Indiana.
+This page has been viewed 3,187 times since then and 60 times this year.
 Last updated on March 19, 2010, by Brian Hart of Mansfield, Ohio.
 Photos: 1, 2, 3, 4. submitted on June 26, 2007, by Christopher Light of Valparaiso, Indiana. • Syd Whittle was the editor who published this page.